 There are a number of different ways citizenship can be applied for.

-In particular, there are two types of citizenship that migrants generally apply for.
+In particular, citizenship that migrants generally apply for is citizenship by conferral.

-When apply for citizenship by conferral, Forms 1290 or 1300t are what are required as part of the application process.
+When applying for citizenship by conferral, Forms 1290 or 1300t are what are required as part of the application process.

 New Zealanders must check the criteria carefully to see if they are first eligible to apply.
 Note: Not all N.Z. citizens can apply for citizenship unless they are a permanent visa holder or an Eligible New Zealand Citizen.